TheSilvered/nest/docs/c_api/c_api-lib_import.md

 **Description:**

-Initializes a function declaration with a custom name.
+Initialize a function declaration with a custom name.

 **Parameters:**